We are happy to inform you that the issue that Samsung phones with Android 10 were facing with updating the helmet's firmware, has now been resolved.

 OPTION 1 - Borrow an iPhone or any phone on Android 9 and below

 If you can find an iPhone to borrow or any phone on Android 9 and below, this is the easier solution.
-Download the Lumos app version 3.9 on the iPhone, or app version 2.20 on an Android phone.
-Pair your helmet with the other phone and download the latest firmware update on your helmet.
+Download the latest Lumos app version on your phone.
+Pair your helmet with that phone and download the latest firmware update on your helmet.

 OPTION 2 - One-time manual firmware update

-- Download the latest version of the Lumos app, 2.20, on your (Samsung) phone running on Android 10.
+- Download the latest version of the Lumos app on your (Samsung) phone running on Android 10.

 - Then follow the steps below to get your helmet in the "Manual Update Mode".